cjohansson/emacs-ssh-deploy/README.md

 * Launch remote `eshell` and `shell` terminals in base or relative directory
 * Launch remote `dired` browsing in base or relative directory
 * Launch difference sessions for files using `ediff`
-* Launch difference sessions for directories using a custom implementation of recursive directory differences over TRAMP based on `ediff`
+* Launch difference sessions for directories using a custom implementation of recursive directory differences over Tramp based on `ediff`
 * Rename files and directories on local host and have it mirrored on the remote
 * Delete files and directories on local host and have it mirrored on the remote
 * Open corresponding file on the remote host
 * Open SQL database-session on remote hosts
 * Run custom deployment scripts
 * All operations support asynchronous mode if `(make-thread`) or `async.el` is installed.
 (You need to setup an automatic authorization for this, i.e. `~/.authinfo.gpg` and/or key-based password-less authorization)
+* Tries to follow best-practice both in terms of performance and code style

 The idea for this plug-in was to mimic the behavior of **PhpStorm** deployment functionality.